qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

      - [boolean]

        Default: True
-     - Convert the field names of the input vector layer to lowercase
+     - Converts the field names of the input vector layer to lowercase
    * - **Drop length constraint on character fields**
      - ``DROP_STRING_LENGTH``